The Right Stuff (film): Filming

 Most of the film was shot in and around San Francisco between March and October 1982, with additional filming continuing into January 1983.
 A waterfront warehouse there was transformed into a studio.
-Location shooting took place primarily at the abandoned Hamilton Air Force Base north of San Francisco which was converted into a sound stage for the numerous interior sets.
-No location could substitute for the distinctive Edwards Air Force Base landscape, so the entire production crew moved to the Mojave Desert to shoot the opening sequences that framed the story of the test pilots at Muroc Army Air Field, later Edwards AFB.
+Location shooting took place primarily at the abandoned Hamilton Air Force Base, north of San Francisco, which was converted into a sound stage for the numerous interior sets.
+No location could substitute for the distinctive Edwards Air Force Base landscape and so the entire production crew moved to the Mojave Desert to shoot the opening sequences that framed the story of the test pilots at Muroc Army Air Field, later Edwards AFB.
 Additional shooting took place in California City in early 1983.
 During the filming of a sequence portraying Chuck Yeager's ejection from an NF-104, stuntman Joseph Svec, a former Green Beret, was killed when he failed to open his parachute because he may have been unconscious from smoke.

-In 1982 the iconic scene of the wives of the astronauts watching the television broadcast was filmed on military housing in Novato, CA.
+In 1982, the scene of the wives of the astronauts watching the television broadcast was filmed on military housing in Novato, California.

 Yeager was hired as a technical consultant on the film.
 He took the actors flying, studied the storyboards and special effects, and pointed out the errors.
 To prepare for their roles, Kaufman gave the actors playing the seven astronauts an extensive videotape collection to study.

 The effort to make an authentic feature led to the use of many full-size aircraft, scale models and special effects to replicate the scenes at Edwards Air Force Base and Cape Canaveral Air Force Station.
 Special visual effects supervisor Gary Gutierrez said the first special effects were too clean for the desired "dirty, funky, early NASA look."
-So Gutierrez and his team started from scratch, employing unconventional techniques, like going up a hill with model airplanes on wires and fog machines to create clouds, or shooting model F-104s from a crossbow device and capturing their flight with up to four cameras.
-Avant garde filmmaker Jordan Belson created the background of the Earth as seen from high-flying planes and from orbiting spacecraft.
+That made Gutierrez and his team start from scratch and employ unconventional techniques like going up a hill with model airplanes on wires and fog machines to create clouds or shooting model F-104s from a crossbow device and capturing their flight with up to four cameras.
+Avant-garde filmmaker Jordan Belson created the background of the Earth as seen from high-flying planes and from orbiting spacecraft.

-Kaufman gave his five editors a list of documentary images he needed, sending them off to search for film from NASA, the Air Force, and Bell Aircraft vaults.
+Kaufman gave his five editors a list of documentary images that he needed, and he sent them off to search for film from NASA, the Air Force and Bell Aircraft vaults.
 They also discovered Russian stock footage not viewed in 30 years.
 During production, Kaufman met with resistance from the Ladd Company and threatened to quit several times.
 In December 1982, one reel of cut workprint of the film that included portions of John Glenn's flight disappeared from Kaufman's editing facility in San Francisco's Dogpatch neighborhood.
-The missing reel of cut workprint was never found, but was reconstructed using a black and white duplicate copy of the reel as a guide and reprinting new workprint from the original negative, which was always safely in storage at the film lab.
+The missing reel of cut workprint was never found but was reconstructed by using a black-and-white duplicate copy of the reel as a guide and by reprinting new workprint from the original negative, which was always safely in storage at the film lab.